FFGResidentResource/hope/README.md

 > - Datatables.net API for all tabular presentation
 > - C3 D3 Js for all Charting in reports Tab.

-Java / spring - Intermediate knowledge is required Others (thymeleaf/ bootstrap / jquery/ etc..) - Beginners knowledge should be enough to maintain project.
+Java / spring - Intermediate knowledge is required.
+Others (thymeleaf/ bootstrap / jquery/ etc..) - Beginners knowledge should be enough to maintain project.
-PostgreSql - Good to have SQL knowledge that should be enough.
+PostgreSQL - Good to have SQL knowledge that should be enough.

 ### Production Deployment and prerequisites